<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Six Sigma also requires problem-solving to be thorough.
 Making sure to understand every aspect of a process, including the steps, people, and departments involved will help to ensure that any new or updated process works.

-• Five Whys enables businesses to hone in on a problem's root cause and fix it, rather than addressing surface-level issues that temporarily improve a situation.
+• Five Whys: Enables businesses to hone in on a problem's root cause and fix it, rather than addressing surface-level issues that temporarily improve a situation.
 Doing what its name suggests, Five Whys requires workers to ask "why" until the root cause of a problem is identified.

-• PDCA is a lean tool that solves problems using four steps: Plan, Do, Check, Act.
+• PDCA: A cycle for designing and testing improvements.
+It solves problems using four steps: Plan, Do, Check, Act.
 Once a root cause is identified, this tool allows it to be addressed systematically by creating a solution, testing it, reviewing its success, and finally implementing it.

 Six Sigma involves change, and change requires effective on-going communication.
-Old habits need to be broken and new habits established.
+Old habits need to be broken, and new habits established.
 DuraLabel offers an array of supplies that can help make this quality management system successful in your business including printers and labels.

 Take Action